-Cohen Milstein and Andrus Anderson LLP are representing current and former female employees of The Walt Disney Company and all Disney subsidiaries in gender pay equity litigation before the Superior Court of California in Los Angeles.
-Plaintiffs allege that Disney pays women workers in California tens of thousands of dollars less than their male counterparts.
-Plaintiffs allege that women make on average about 89 cents for every dollar their male counterparts make, costing the state’s economy approximately $78 billion dollars a year (as of 2019).
+Cohen Milstein; Andrus Anderson LLP; and Goldstein Borgen Dardarian & Ho, are representing current and former female employees of The Walt Disney Company and all Disney subsidiaries in gender pay equity litigation before the Superior Court of California in Los Angeles.
+Plaintiffs allege that Disney pays women in California less than their male counterparts.

 This lawsuit was originally filed by Andrus Anderson as a putative class action in California state court in 2019.
 Cohen Milstein joined the lawsuit in August 2022.